knorthrup83/resume/README.md

   - Drafted all business contracts and documents
   - Coordinated production for all projects
   - Scheduled appointments with customers / businesses
   - Set up and maintained business hardware and software

+&nbsp;

 ### Education
 ---